AdibSuid/MicroROS/README.md

 11. Click on " <> Code " button on top right, then click download zip.
 12. Open Arduino IDE, go to Sketch >> Include Library >> Add .ZIP Library..., find the downloaded library file location & click "open".
 Compile & Upload the code into ESP32 & wait for the status to turn into "done uploading".
 13. Connect joystick controller to the robot pc.
-14. Launch the MicroROS robot:
+14. Launch the MicroROS robot package:
    ```bash
    ros2 launch var var_launch.py
    ```